 Like many other dancers, the Whip’s deck has a subtle rocker.
 It also has a micro drop which helps dancers know where their feet are positioned without interfering with their footwork.

-It also has a tub-like concave – flat in the center, then rising towards the edges.
-Some hardcore dancers criticize it as they feel it gets in the way of their boardwalking.
-As always, it’s really a tradeoff between freestyle and flatland abilities, although more concave helps for deeper carving.
+The Whip boasts a tub-like concave – flat in the center, then rising towards the edges.
+Some hardcore dancers criticize it as they feel it gets in the way of their

 Wheel wells are another specific aspect of the Whip.
 The wells are milled multidimensionally for wheel clearance, and at the same time engineered to reinforce the board’s durability.